 8800 Euclid Chardon Rd, Kirtland

 This working farm and education center is such a fun place to take the kids near Cleveland!
 Children can see dairy cows, pigs, sheep, chickens, horses, alpaca, goats, and more!
-They also offer horse or tractor drawn wagon rides, as well as various demonstrations and educational programs.
+The Farmpark also offers horse or tractor drawn wagon rides, as well as various demonstrations and educational programs.

 Enjoy fun things like watching a border collie keep the sheep together throughout the warmer months, discover the art of sugaring and making maple syrup in the spring, and see cool farm equipment year-round.

 They also have events throughout the year for the family including Maple Sugaring Weekends, Sheep Sheering Weekend, Fall Harvest Weekends, and more!

 Hours: Tuesday-Sundays 9 am- 5 pm (closed Mondays)

 Admission: $9 for adults, $8 for seniors aged 60+, $7 for children ages 2-11, and free for children under 2 as well as active military and their family.

 Tip: Lake County residents get free admission on the first Sunday and third Tuesday of the month.
 You just have to show proof of residency.

 Accessibility note: All facilities are accessible – even the horse- and tractor-drawn wagons are wheelchair accessible.
 Strollers and wagons are encouraged.